MicrosoftDocs/msix-docs/msix-src/psf/psf-filesystem-writepermission.md

 ---
-title: Package Support Framework - Filesystem Write Permission fixup
+title: Package Support Framework filesystem write permission fix
-description: Provides guidance on how to apply Filesystem Write permission fixes with the Package Support Framework. ms.date: 05/10/2022 ms.topic: article
+description: Learn how to identify and apply filesystem write permission error fixes by using the MSIX Package Support Framework. ms.date: 05/10/2022 ms.topic: how-to
 keywords: windows 10, uwp, psf, package support framework, filesystem, write permission, msix ms.custom: kr2b-contr-experiment
 ---

-# How to fix Package Support Framework - Filesystem Write Permission error
+# How to fix Package Support Framework filesystem write permission errors

 This article describes how to use the Package Support Framework (PSF) to resolve a Package Support Framework - Filesystem Write Permission error.

-Windows Apps redirects specific directories that are related to the application to the Windows App container folder.
-If an application attempts to write to the Windows App container, an error triggers, and the write fails.
-You can make enhancements to the Windows App package to resolve this issue.
+Windows apps redirect specific directories that are related to the application to the Windows app container folder.
+If the application attempts to write to the Windows app container, an error triggers, and the write fails.
+You can make enhancements to the Windows app package to resolve this issue.

 ## Investigation

 First, identify the failure, and the directory paths that the app is requesting.

-#### Capture the Windows App failure
+#### Capture the Windows app failure

 Filtering the results is optional, but makes it easier to see application-related failures.
 To filter results, you create two filter rules.
 The first filter includes the application process name, and the second filter includes any results that aren't successful.